PekkaCoder/FastSineCos/README.md

 NOTE: FastSin is only fast if you call it so that your consequent angles are close (about 2Pi) to each others.
 So for example calling with angles: 1.521, 1.540, 1.600, 1.425.
 If you pass random angles consequently it should still be faster than std::sin() but not much.
-So FastSin is good for calculating rotation angles because when when rotating normally consequent angles are close to each others.
+So FastSin is good for calculating rotation angles because when rotating normally consequent angles are close to each others.

 Usage example 1: